GauraviThakur/AI-Driven-Incident-Management-System/README.md

 # 🚀 AI-Driven Incident Management System (ServiceNow)

 ## 📌 Overview
 This project demonstrates the implementation of an end-to-end Incident Management system using ServiceNow.
-It includes automation, SLA tracking, event-driven notifications, and intelligent knowledge base suggestions to improve incident resolution efficiency.
+It includes automation, SLA tracking, event-driven notifications, and intelligent knowledge base suggestions to improve incident resolution efficiently.

 ---